 Chartered senior financial planner (CSFP) is sponsored by the Association of Chartered Senior Financial Planners.
 CSFP holders have to attend a three-day seminar and pass an exam.
 Classes are only offered privately to large insurance and estate planning agencies and are not open to the general public.

 Accredited estate planner (AEP) is offered by the National Association of Estate Planners and Councils.
-Applicants need at least five years of financial industry experience and already possess a certification as a certified public accountant (CPA), chartered life underwriter (CLU), certified financial planner (CFP) or similar designation and complete two graduate-level courses costing $1,850 each, plus pay a $350 application fee.
+Applicants need at least five years of financial industry experience and already possess a certification as a certified public accountant (CPA), chartered life underwriter (CLU), certified financial planner (CFP) or similar designation and complete two graduate-level courses as well as paying an application fee.

 The CASL designation is one of many that are intended to show seniors that an advisor has a verified competence to assist them in coping with the financial, health, psychological and other issues associated with aging.
 The sponsoring institution has stopped offering the designation to new applicants but existing CASL holders are still being supported.
 They are required to maintain certification by taking continuing education and filling out an ethics survey.